skaringa/rivers/README.md

         osmium_rivermap -r rsystems.csv water-clipped.pbf waterways.sqlite

-7. Use *tilemill* to render, customize, and export the map.
+7. Use a toolset of your choice (tilemill, mapnik, QGIS, etc.) to render and customize the map.

-Tilemill project files are located in the `tilemill-project` subdirectory.